Mascot: The trusted reference standard for protein identification by mass spectrometry for 25 years

 Crosslink search

-Identification of crosslinked peptides is a new feature in Mascot Server 2.7.
+Identification of crosslinked peptides requires Mascot Server 2.7 or later.
 Crosslinking is widely used to elucidate protein tertiary structure and to probe protein-protein interactions.
 In most cases, the link is created artificially, by a chemical reaction, but there are also natural crosslinks, such as disulfide bridge formation between a pair of cysteines.

 Crosslinks can be cleaved, prior to analysis, by chemical means, by irradiation, or by collision induced dissociation inside the mass spectrometer.
 Ideally, cleavage leaves behind some fragment of the linker to mark the site of attachment.
 The individual peptides can then be identified by a conventional database search that includes appropriate variable modifications.